SS-Polizei & SS-Feldgendarmerie:

 This is a perfect study of the mid to late-war uniform worn by the men of this division.
 It is based on the Feldbluse Model 1940, which may be of Heer or Waffen SS origin.
 He wears a Schirmmütz which is a bit out of place for an SS-Mann.
 However, he is a wounded EK.II winner.
 At this point of the war mayhaps picked for leadership training.
 He wears the Feldbluse open collar with a tie.
 This was favored by Himmler as it showed the Waffen-SS to be in line with party socialist beliefs.
 The establishment Heer promoted the buttoned-up collar Prussian, aristocratic look.

-*I failed in the cap department here, the uniform came with an NCO Visor Cap.
+*I failed in the cap department here, the uniform came with an NCO Visor Cap, and in my haste to get pictures, it should have a Gorget as well.

 SS-Sturmbannfuhrer, Polizei Rifle Regiment 3./ SS-Polizei Division: